madetech/cf-deploy/README.md

 ```

 This however mimics the commands `cf push -f manifests/staging.yml` and
-`cf push -f manifests/staging/yml`.
-Things start to get more exciting when you
+`cf push -f manifests/production.yml`.
+Not really anything helpful or new.
-define your environments in your `Rakefile` along with their task dependencies
+Things start to get more exciting when you define your environments in your
-just like normal rake task syntax.
+`Rakefile` along with their task dependencies just like normal rake task syntax.

 ``` ruby
 require 'cf-deploy'